Supayalat: Return

 She died from a heart attack in 1925, just before her 66th birthday.
 Although the colonial government declared the day of her funeral a national holiday, the royal family's request for her to be buried in Mandalay was also refused.
 Her funeral was, however, held with pomp and ceremony as befitted a Burmese queen, organised by the Saophas of Yaunghwe and Thibaw.
 Her body lay in state, shielded under eight white royal umbrellas, attended by 90 Buddhist monks and the British governor Sir Harcourt Butler with a guard of honour of the Mounted Police complete with a 30 gun salute.

-Supayalat lies buried at Kandawmin Garden Mausolea near the Shwedagon Pagoda between the tombs of Khin Kyi, mother of State Counsellor Aung San Suu Kyi, and the former UN secretary general U Thant.
+Supayalat is buried at Kandawmin Garden Mausolea.